George Sartorius: Early career

-Sartorius was born in Bombay, India, the eldest son of John Conrad Sartorius, a Colonel of Engineers serving in the army of the East India Company, and of Annabella, daughter of George Rose.
+Sartorius was born in Bombay, India, the eldest son of John Conrad Sartorius, a colonel in the Bombay Army's Bombay Pioneer Corps, and of Annabella, daughter of George Rose.
 He entered the Navy in June 1801, as a first-class volunteer, on board the yacht Mary, under the command of Captain Sir Harry Burrard-Neale.
 Between May 1802 and October 1804 he served aboard the frigates Fisgard and Naiad, commanded by Captain James Wallis on the Home Station, and was rated as a midshipman.
 He then joined the Tonnant, serving under Captains William Henry Jervis and Charles Tyler, seeing action under the latter at the battle of Trafalgar on 21 October 1805.
 After the battle he served as part of the prize crew, under Lieutenant James Stuart, on board the captured Spanish 74 Bahama.

 In June 1806 Sartorius joined the Daphne, Captain Francis Mason.
 He took part in the capture of Montevideo in February 1807, and participated in various operations in South America.
 He was promoted to lieutenant on 5 March 1808, into the frigate Success, Captain John Ayscough.
 There he was employed in protecting to the Greenland fisheries, before being sent to the Mediterranean Fleet, where he assisted at the reduction of the Phlegraean Islands of Ischia and Procida in June 1809, and operated in the defence of Sicily against the threatened invasion of Joachim Murat.

 On 4 April 1810, Sartorius commanded the boats of the Success and brig Espoir, at the destruction of two vessels laden with oil, while under a heavy fire, on the beach near Castiglione, and on the 25th he assisted at the capture of an armed ship and three barques close to the castle of Terracina.
 After serving with the flotilla at the defence of Cádiz he was promoted to commander on 1 February 1812, and was appointed to the gun-brig Snap in August 1812, and then the brig-sloop Avon in July 1813, both on the Home Station.
 Promoted to post-captain on 6 June 1814, Sartorius commanded the 20-gun Slaney from December 1814 until August 1815, and was present at the surrender of Napoleon Bonaparte to Captain Frederick Maitland of Bellerophon at Rochefort on 15 July 1815.
 He went on to command the fifth-rate Pyramus during 1828.